CyclotronResearchCentre/bidsme/README.md

 	For example if in original dataset subject folders are stored in `participants` folder (`participants/001`, `participants/002` etc.. ), then setting `sub-prefix` to `participants/` (note the slash) will make `prepare` search for subjects in correct folder.
-	The paths can contain wildecar charachter `*` in case if different participants are stored in different folders (e.g. `patients/001` and `control/002`).
+	The paths can contain wildcard character `*` in case if different participants are stored in different folders (e.g. `patients/001` and `control/002`).
 Both can be reached by  `--sub-prefix '*/'`.
-	If used, widecard characters must be protected by single quote in order to avoid shell expension.
+	If used, wildcard characters must be protected by single quote in order to avoid shell expansion.
 	The non-path part of prefix is removed from subject id.
-	For this reason widecard is forbidden outside the path.
+	For this reason wildcard is forbidden outside the path.
 - `--ses-prefix` sets the session prefix in the same manner as `sub-prefix` above
 - `--no-subject` and `--no-session` are mandatory to indicate if the original dataset subjects and respectively sessions are not stored in dedicated folders.
 - `--recfolder folder=type` options indicates in what folders the actual data is stored, and what is the type of data.
 	For example `nii=MRI` tells that the `nii` subfolders contains MRI data.
-	The wildecard is allowed in the folder name.
+	The wildcard is allowed in the folder name.

 `prepare` iteratively scans the original dataset and determine the subjects and sessions Id from folder names.
 Subject Id is taken from the name of top-most folder, and session from its sub-folder